Marko Mitrović (footballer, born 1978): International

 Mitrović represented the FR Yugoslavia national under-18 football team in 1995.

 Coaching career

 In summer 2011 he started his coaching career with his former club FK Banat Zrenjanin as an assistant coach under Milan Budisavljević in Serbian First League.
 In January 2012 he joined FK Napredak Kruševac as an assistant coach under former Red Star Belgrade head coach Aleksandar Kristić.

 In summer 2012 he joined Veljko Paunović as first assistant coach for Serbia U-18, U-19, and U-20 national teams.
-Under his involvement the Serbian national team had the following accomplishments:
+Under his involvement the Serbia national team had the following accomplishments: